 Repair Procedure: Balloon Valvuloplasty

-For many, valve tightness can be relieved during a procedure called cardiac catheterization, which is less invasive than general surgery or open heart surgery.
+For many, valve tightness can be relieved during a procedure called balloon valvuloplasty.
+It is done as part of a cardiac catheterization, which is less invasive than general surgery or open heart surgery.

 In a balloon valvuloplasty, a small catheter holding an expandable balloon is threaded into the heart and placed into the tightened valve.
 Next, the balloon is expanded to stretch open the valve and separate the leaflets.